Naseem Hamed: Hamed vs. Robinson

 Later in 1995, after controversially being named the WBO #1 featherweight contender (despite never having boxed at that weight), Hamed moved up to face Wales' defending WBO champion Steve Robinson.
 After dominating the bout and scoring a knockdown in round 5, Hamed won the title when the referee stopped the fight in round 8 after Robinson was caught with a left hook that dropped him spectacularly.
 The fight was held in front of Robinson's home crowd at the rugby ground, Cardiff Arms Park, with rain pouring down on the fighters and the ring.
 This was also the first bout where Hamed badly injured his hand, a problem that would continue for the rest of his career.

 Hamed vs. Medina

 Hamed's next defence was in Dublin against former two-time world featherweight title holder Manuel Medina.
-After knocking Medina down heavily in round 2, Hamed struggled to finish the fight until finally knocking Medina down twice in the 10th round.
+In an entertaining, tough contest for Hamed on the night, Medina won several rounds of the fight.
+After knocking Medina down heavily in round 2, Hamed struggled to finish the fight.
+Hamed eventually knocked Medina down another two times in the 9th round.
 Finally, at the end of round 11, Medina's corner withdrew him from the fight on the advice of the ringside doctor.
 Hamed revealed in his post-fight interview that he had fought with a heavy cold.
 Medina would go on to have many more tough title fights, remarkably winning versions of the featherweight world title another three times.
 Hamed's next opponent was the 27–0 Remigio Molina of Argentina, who was stopped in two rounds.